 Dealing with Misunderstandings (and Other Hiccups) During Mediation

 Using mediation to end a marriage empowers participants to communicate their desires without the limitations, public record and the formality of appearing in court.
 Mediation is a process that can be liberating and empowering, allowing both sides to be frank about their goals.
-It may be an opportunity to be open and honest in a relationship that’s been anything but.
+Dealing with misunderstandings during mediation may not be simple, but it may be an opportunity to be open and honest in a relationship that’s been anything but peaceful.

 Then what happens when there’s a hiccup?
 What if being in the room together dredges up unhappy history?
 If difficult topics or misunderstandings arise (and you know they will), what do you do?